IntuitionAmiga/MC64000/docs/bytecode/InstructionsControl.md

         bbc.<b|w|l|q> <ea(s)>, <ea(d)>

+* Branch distance is measured from the end of the instruction.
+    - e.g. `bbc.l r0, r1, #0` would theoretically branch to the next instruction.
+    - Zero displacement is reserved for the unresolved forwards reference during assembly.
+    - Negative displacements must be larger than the complete branch instruction.
 * All possible integer Effective Address modes are valid for source and destination.
 * Source value is accessed as a byte, modulo by the operation size.